 c) To provide affordable artist-led gallery space in King’s Lynn for visual arts exhibitions and other creative arts events for emerging and established visual artists and other creative people.

-d) To support in particular those artists who might otherwise have difficulties in obtaining exhibiting opportunities and workspace in the commercial marketplace, for example students and recent graduates.
+d) To support, in particular, those artists who might otherwise have difficulties in obtaining exhibiting opportunities in the commercial market place.

 e) To establish a support network through which visual artists and other creative people can meet and exchange ideas, skills, knowledge and information.